-Just as the whistleblower has their own interests and has legal grounds to defend them, the companies are subject to trade secrets and have the right to protect their reputation.
-Whenever there is a dispute between company and employee, the court has to balance the rights and freedoms of both.
+Just as a whistleblower has their own interests and legal grounds to defend themselves, the companies are subject to trade secrets and have the right to protect their reputation.
+Whenever there is a dispute between the company and the employee, the court has to balance the rights and freedoms of both.
 So how to be on the safe side if you are the whistleblower?

 It has happened already: one of the LuxLeaks whistleblowers, Raphael Halet, paid the fine for reporting on his employer, PwC.
 Halet could not win the appeal to the European Court of Human Rights and prove the use of his freedom of speech.
 What is allowed in whistleblowing to be on the safe side?

-- Acts that are unnecessary for reporting and/or qualify as a criminal offense.
+- Acts that are unnecessary for reporting and/or qualify as criminal offenses.
 Hacking and hijacking, and breaking into the premises qualify as such.
-In this case, the whistleblower will still be protected but prosecuted for committing a criminal offence.
+In this case, the whistleblower will still be protected but prosecuted for committing a criminal offense.